 Although protocols for secure share addition and multiplication are sufficient to achieve Turing completeness, the corresponding generic constructions are not efficient enough for practical applications.
+Hence, it makes sense to design specific protocols for common operations.
 In most cases, the effect of the network delay is several orders of magnitudes larger than the time needed to deliver protocol messages.
 Thus, protocols with minimal round complexity are the most efficient.
 However, the round count is not an absolute measure, as the delivery time becomes dominant for large messages.
-Hence, the optimal solution may vary.
+Hence, overall communication complexity is also important.
 Table 1 depicts round complexity of various share computing operations implemented in SHAREMIND, where l is the bit length of modulus N. Precise description of the protocols together with empirical benchmarking can be found in [8, 9].
-It is worth noting that logarithmic complexity in the bit size of the modulus N is asymptotically sub-optimal, as theoretical construction by Damgård et al. [19] provides a constant round solution.
-However, the corresponding round count is larger than $\log \ell$ for all practical residue rings \mathbb{Z}N .
+It is worth noting that logarithmic complexity in the bit size of the modulus N is asymptotically sub-optimal, as theoretical construction by Damgård et al. [21] provides a constant round solution.
+However, the corresponding round count is larger than log l for all practical residue rings \mathbb{Z}N .